NREL/ATB-calc/README.md

 $ pytest
 ```

 Tests take about a minute and should complete without errors.
-The ATB pipeline uses [xlwings](https://www.xlwings.org/) for accessing the ATB data spreadsheet and requires a copy of Microsoft Excel.
+The ATB pipeline uses [xlwings](https://www.xlwings.org/) for accessing the ATB data workbook and requires a copy of Microsoft Excel.
 Currently the full pipeline will only run on MacOS and Windows.
 Linux support may be added in the future.

 ## Running the ATB Electricity Pipeline
 Running the pipeline requires downloaded the most current data in `xlsx` format from the
 [ATB website](https://atb.nrel.gov).
 The pipeline may be ran for one or all ATB electricity technologies.
 Data may be exported in several formats.
 Below are several example workflows.
 It is assumed that all
 commands are run from the root directory of the repository.
-In the examples `{PATH-TO-DATA-MASTER}`
+In the examples `{PATH-TO-DATA-WORKBOOK}`
-is the path and filename to the ATB electricity data master `xlsx` file.
+is the path and filename to the ATB electricity data workbook `xlsx` file.

 Process all techs and export to a flat file named `flat_file.csv`:

 ```
-$ python -m lcoe_calculator.full_scrape --save-flat flat_file.csv {PATH-TO-DATA-MASTER}
+$ python -m lcoe_calculator.full_scrape --save-flat flat_file.csv {PATH-TO-DATA-WORKBOOK}
 ```

 Process only land-based wind and export pivoted data and meta data:

 ```
 $ python -m lcoe_calculator.full_scrape --tech LandBasedWindProc \
-	--save-pivoted pivoted_file.csv --save-meta meta_file.csv {PATH-TO-DATA-MASTER}
+	--save-pivoted pivoted_file.csv --save-meta meta_file.csv {PATH-TO-DATA-WORKBOOK}
 ```

 Process only pumped storage hydropower and copy data to the clipboard so it may be pasted into a spreadsheet:

 ```
 $ python -m lcoe_calculator.full_scrape --tech PumpedStorageHydroProc \
-	--clipboard {PATH-TO-DATA-MASTER}
+	--clipboard {PATH-TO-DATA-WORKBOOK}
 ```

 Help for the scraper and the names of available technologies can be viewed by running: